wds4/tribal-tapestry/essays/bookJustification/README.md

 *The Tribal Tapestry*: a celebrated NYT Bestseller and Oprah Book Club selection of 2025, by USS and WDS4
 -----

-I clam that the Tribal Tapestry Theory is well formulated, novel, plausibly true, and useful.
+Step 1: Decide for ourselves whether the Tribal Tapestry Theory is (or isn't) well formulated, novel, plausibly true, and useful.
+It needs to be ALL of these things!

+Step 2: Figure out how to communicate it to the Oprah audience.

-In support of this claim:
+In support of the above claims:

 [List of hypotheses](https://github.com/wds4/tribal-tapestry/blob/main/essays/bookJustification/hypotheses/README.md)